-Wanda B. Lathom-Radocy, MT-BC, received Bachelor's, Master's, and Ph.D. degrees in music education and music therapy from The University of Kansas.
+Wanda B. Lathom-Radocy received B.M.E., M.M.E., and Ph.D. degrees in music education and music therapy from the University of Kansas.
 Her professional positions included teaching elementary and junior high music in Clay Center, Kansas; Director of Music Therapy at Parsons (KS) State Hospital and Training School; and teaching assistant to Dr. E. Thayer Gaston, RMT.
-Dr. Lathom-Radocy initiated music therapy curricula at Montclair State University and The University of Missouri-Kansas City.
-She was president of the National Association for Music Therapy, wrote and co-directed a federal grant project to train music therapists to give information workshops to increase awareness of the role of music therapy in schools, and has clinical experience with many handicapped children.
-An honorary life member of both the Midwestern Regional Music Therapy Association and American Music Therapy Association, Dr. Lathom-Radocy has published numerous professional articles and given presentations at various national and international conferences.
+Dr. Lathom-Radocy initiated music therapy curricula at Montclair State University and the Univer sity of Missouri-Kansas City (UMKC).
+She was President of the National Association for Music Therapy, wrote and co-directed a federal grant project to train music therapists to give information workshops to increase awareness of the role of music therapy in schools, and has clinical experience with many handicapped children.
+An honorary life member of both the Midwestern Regional Music Therapy Association and the American Music Therapy Association, Dr. Lathom-Radocy has published numerous professional articles and given presentations at various national and international conferences.
 UMKC recognized her professional contributions with the designation of Professor Emerita.